dc-ja/mtio-rs/README.md

 > Not all AI output has been verified yet.

 > [!CAUTION]
-> This crate has not yet been tested with an actual tape drive -- yet.
+> Not all functionality has been tested on real hardware yet, partially due
+> to lack of support by my test drive.

+> [!CAUTION]
+> `MockTape` can not yet be assumed to be a true representation of a tape
+> drive's behavior.
+Its implementation is currently based on what the AI has
+> generated, including the tests, and I have yet to verify all of the
+> assumptions made in either.
+>
+> Most notably, during hardware testing, some of the actual behavior of the
+> Linux `st` driver has been different from that of `MockTape`.
+The latter
+>  has been updated to reflect that, but it should illustrate just how
+> (un-)reliable it currently may be.

 > [!NOTE]
 > AI was used in the creation of this crate.
 > [See below for details](#ai-assistance).

 ## Features